Hotels Near Smithsonian Museum of Natural History

 It’s only right the heart of the nation is home to curated collections of its vast achievements.
 What’s a trip to Washington DC without taking in the world’s largest educational, museum, and research complex?
 With over 154 million artifacts and exhibits, the Smithsonian Institution museums boast a wealth of facts, histories, and artwork that will enrich your cosmopolitan Washington DC experience and enhance your conception of the world as a whole.

-When you stay at West End part of the Georgetown Collection, you'll enjoy boutique suite accommodations in one of the finest hotels near the Smithsonian Museum of Natural History, and unbridled access to the Smithsonian Institution's most fascinating, enlightening, and interactive museums.
+When you stay at West End part of the Georgetown Collection, you'll enjoy boutique suite accommodations in one of the finest hotels near the Smithsonian Museum of Natural History, and unbridled access to the Smithsonian Institution's most fascinating, enlightening, and interactive exhibits.
 While museums are peppered throughout Washington DC, our unrivaled location is just a five-minute walk from the Foggy Bottom Metro Station and puts you in a prime position to experience the best of the Smithsonian.

 Smithsonian Travel Package